brpo01/terraform-module/terraform-module.md

 ## Refactor Your Project Using Modules

 - Break down your Terraform codes to have all resources in their respective modules.
-Combine resources of a similar type into directories within a ‘modules’ directory, for example, like this:
+Combine resources of a similar type into directories within a directory, for example, like this:

 ```
   - Loadbalancing